-Did visiting relatives on christmas day make you worry they are showing signs of Dementia?
+Did visiting relatives on christmas day make you worry?

 In 2020 families became even more distant than ever before.
 Due to COVID – 19 and continual lockdowns we left larger amounts of time between visits, missing the opportunity to constantly check-in on our loved ones.
 This results in a higher number of people calling with concerns about the wellbeing of their family members, concerned they may have Dementia having spent time with them on Christmas day.